-Getting Ready at the Iconic Palladian Hotel
+Getting Ready at Kimpton Palladian Hotel in Seattle

 The day started at one of Seattle’s most stylish boutique stays: The Palladian Hotel, nestled in the heart of downtown.
 This space was made for editorial-style photos.
 Sasha and her bridesmaids got ready in the bridal suite, which offered dramatic lighting, plush vintage decor, and room for the entire crew to pop off.
 Makeup was done on-site by the incredibly talented MKM Cosmo, who brought Sasha’s glam vision to life.
 Her look was soft but bold—perfectly matching the high-fashion energy Sasha wanted throughout the day.